lmjakt/BI229F_2021/session_4/practical_2/MSA_in_R.md

 argument (`data` in this case) and checks whether it contains the pattern given as its first argument.
-The pattern specified here (`"^>"`) matches any string that begins with the `">"` character; such lines should contain the sequence identifers (consider what is specified by the fasta format). `grep` returns the index (the line numbers) of the lines that match the pattern (if any).
+The pattern specified here (`"^>"`) matches any string that begins with the `">"` character; such lines should contain the sequence identifiers (consider what is specified by the fasta format). `grep` returns the index (the line numbers) of the lines that match the pattern (if any).